A Novel Chinese Dialect TTS Frontend with Non-Autoregressive Neural Machine Translation: Methods

 \subsubsection{Word Segmentation Embedding}

-Our experiments show that using character-as-token can get better translation performance than word-as-token.
-It also leads to a smaller model size due to a smaller dictionary size.
-However, word segmentation information is still beneficial for sentence understanding due to the phenomenon of multiple meanings of one character in Chinese.
-Hence, in order to help the model learn the information and dependencies at the word level, we add extra word segmentation boundary information into the decoder.
-We simply use 0 and 1 to indicate the segmentation boundaries.
+Our model uses characters instead of words as token inputs for better performance and a smaller dictionary size thus a smaller model size.
+However, word segmentation information is still beneficial for the understanding of sentence contents since one character may have multiple meanings in Chinese dialects.
+Hence, in order to help the model learn the information and dependencies on word level, we add extra word segmentation boundary information into the decoder.
+We simply use 0 and 1 to indicate the boundaries.